ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 To add more Neutrino peers got to `Settings` -> `Embedded node` -> `Peers` -> `Neutrino Peers`.
 Then uncheck `Connect only to the specified peers`, restart the app, and try another rescan.
 This will allow your ZEUS wallet node to find new peers to connect to automatically.

 If you have your own remote node, you may also want manually add it in the Peers list.
 You can [use this guide to enabled 'Neutrino mode' in Bitcoin Core](https://docs.lightning.engineering/lightning-network-tools/lnd/enable-neutrino-mode-in-bitcoin-core).
 BTCD has Neutrino on by default.

+#### If it's lightning funds that have gone missing

+Go to the Channels view by hitting the icon in the bottom right corner of the main view then, hit the header at the top of the Channels view to toggle between open, pending, and closed channels.
+Mutually closed channels should return to your on-chain balance once they settle on-chain.
+Force closed channels can take up to two weeks to return to your on-chain wallet.
+These channels will appear in the pending channels list until settled.